 In addition, I reminded myself of my why constantly - I wanted a flatter belly and stronger legs, so I kept a photo of Nicole Murphy (don't judge but her body is "goals"!) handy for days when I was ready to eat the entire tub of ice cream; and while looking like Nicole is still a figment of my imagination, over time, my intention worked.

-Self sabotage happens when you know you should do something but don't because of whatever reason.
+"Self-sabotage happens when you know you should do something but don't for whatever reason."

 1. Automate your finances

 Automating your finances is one of the simplest ways to avoid self-sabotage because your savings deposits or debt repayments can be done without any manual intervention from you once you have things set up.
 If your employer offers direct deposit, you can have a percentage of your paycheck directly deposited into your savings accounts.
 Alternatively, you can set up automatic transfers to your savings accounts through your bank based on the days you get paid.

 When it comes to paying your debt or other bills, you can schedule payments in advance with your creditors and around your pay dates.
 Once your automation is in place you want to make sure you check in on the transfers and payments frequently to be sure there are no glitches etc.

 There are a ton of apps out there that can help you keep an eye on multiple accounts and the transactions and payments you have going through them.
 For instance, Mint is a super popular app and another one of my personal favorites is an app called Penny.

 These apps can be set up to send you alerts and reminders each time something changes in your account when a bill is about to come due or just to review the automation you have set up.
 You can have them handy on your phone so you can pretty much check in anytime - super convenient.